Are you aware it is treated as a physical crime or a violent physical crime?

 - You are charged with the offense AND you are either a past or present spouse (husband and/or wife), are a parent of the same child, children, step parent or step child, foster parent or foster children;

 - You are charged against a public safety officer increases the minimum amount of mandatory jail time to 10 years, there is an exception if the individual is under 17 years of age the minimum jail time shall be 3 years;

-You need the help of an experienced Criminal Defense Attorney to help you with these charges.
-As former prosecutors, our criminal defense lawyers know and understand that the prosecution, or in almost every case - team of prosecutors, are highly skilled and trained to obtain and try to get a conviction on your case.
-That means it's time to hire an experienced criminal defense attorney that knows how to evaluate both sides of the case.
-Our team of Criminal Defense Lawyers are former prosecutors and know how to mount a proper defense for your charges.
+Can I Give A Defense To These Charges?
+You need the help of an experienced criminal defense attorney to help you with these charges.
+As former prosecutors, our criminal defense lawyers know and understand that the prosecution, or in almost every case – team of prosecutors, are highly skilled and trained to obtain and try to get a conviction on your case.
+That means it’s time to hire an experienced criminal defense attorney that knows how to evaluate both sides of the case.
+Our team of criminal defense lawyers are former prosecutors and know how to mount a proper defense for your charges.